Oil and Gas Exploration, Development and Production in Texas and New Mexico

 Permex’s flagship ODC San Andres and Taylor properties are located in Gaines County, Texas in the Midland Basin.
 The ODC San Andres unit hosts 35 active oil wells, two shut-in wells and 15 water injection wells, while the Taylor unit hosts one producing well and one water supply well.
 Permex intends to restimulate the producing wells, frac the well that has low fluid entry and bring online the shut-in wells.
 In addition to this, the company is also considering additional vertical and horizontal wells on the property to increase Permex’s production rate, providing the company with a near-term cash flow opportunity.

 The Pittcock properties are located in Stonewall County, Texas.
-Over the course of 2018, Permex was able to increase its waterflood enhanced oil recovery (EOR) program at the Pittcock North property to 2,000 barrels of water injected per day (bwipd), which will help the company raise its production output as they open new wells and optimize old ones.
-The Pittcock South property has cumulative production of 270 million barrels and hosts six producing wells, 13 shut-in wells and two saltwater disposal wells.
+Over the course of 2018, Permex was able to increase its waterflood enhanced oil recovery (EOR) program at the Pittcock North property to 2,000 barrels of water injected per day (bwipd), which is expected to help the company raise its production output as they open new wells and optimize old ones.
+The Pittcock South property has a cumulative production of 270 million barrels and hosts six producing wells, 13 shut-in wells and two saltwater disposal wells.
 Moving forward, Permex intends to re-enter 11 wells and drill 12 new wells at Pittcock South.

 The Mary Bullard property is located in Stonewall County, Texas, and has produced 177,000 barrels of oil and 2.8 million cubic feet of gas.
 The property currently has one producing well, four shut-in wells and two water injection wells.
 Permex intends to restore production in the producing wells and will also be drilling additional wells.